Tricorn (mathematics)

 In mathematics, the tricorn, sometimes called the Mandelbar set, is a fractal defined in a similar way to the Mandelbrot set, but using the mapping $z \mapsto \bar{z}^2 + c$ instead of $z \mapsto z^2 + c$ used for the Mandelbrot set.
 It was introduced by W. D. Crowe, R. Hasson, P. J. Rippon, and P. E. D. Strain-Clark.
 John Milnor found tricorn-like sets as a prototypical configuration in the parameter space of real cubic polynomials, and in various other families of rational maps.

 The characteristic three-cornered shape created by this fractal repeats with variations at different scales, showing the same sort of self-similarity as the Mandelbrot set.
 In addition to smaller tricorns, smaller versions of the Mandelbrot set are also contained within the tricorn fractal.

+A more general form of the Tricorn fractal are Multicorn Fractals.
+These are defined similarly to the Tricorn fractal, but instead of squaring the complex conjugate of z, we raise it to any positive integer degree, d: